remi-riche/DynamicsWebApi/.github/README.md

 `v2.3.0+`

+> [!NOTE]
-**Note!** This feature is still in **preview** in the Dataverse (checked: May 4th, 2025).
+> This feature is still in **preview** in the Dataverse (checked: May 4th, 2025).
 I would also recommend to get familiar with an [official documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/background-operations?tabs=webapi).

-_Use background operations to send requests that Dataverse processes asynchronously.
-Background operations are useful when you don't want to maintain a connection while a request runs._
+> Use background operations to send requests that Dataverse processes asynchronously.
+Background operations are useful when you don't want to maintain a connection while a request runs.

 This feature currently works with **custom api actions only**.